Hallucinogens: How are Hallucinogenic Drugs Taken?

 What are Hallucinogens?

-Hallucinogens are a psychedelic drug that alters the mind and body, often resulting in certain health effects including feelings of disconnect, euphoria and delusions.
-Hallucinogenic drugs can be categorized in two ways: dissociative drugs (for example PCP) or classic hallucinogens (such as LSD).
+Hallucinogens are a type of psychedelic drug that alters the mind and body, often resulting in specific health effects, including feelings of disconnect, euphoria, and delusions.
+Hallucinogenic drugs can be categorized in two ways: dissociative drugs (for example, PCP) or classic hallucinogens (such as LSD).
 Both types of hallucinogens may cause sensations or images that seem real and are not, such as hallucinations.

 Hallucinogens can be taken in different ways depending on the type of drugs you are taking.
 For example, LSD can be taken by absorbing through the lining of the mouth using drug-soaked paper pieces.
 Below are the most common ways to take the hallucinogenic drugs: